Using our parks

 Outdoor gyms at our parks

-We have outdoor gyms in 10 of our parks which are free to use and suitable for all fitness levels.
+We have outdoor gyms in 36 of our parks and open spaces which are free to use and suitable for all fitness levels.
 We've invested in this equipment to help support everybody to increase their physical activity levels at a local environment.
 Find out what equipment is available at your local park and see our workout plans to help you get started, using the link below:

 When someone dies you might want to scatter their ashes locally.
 Ashes can be scattered at any of our parks, as well as along a stretch of the River Soar near to the National Space Centre.